rclone/rclone/docs/content/oracleobjectstorage.md

     region = us-ashburn-1
     provider = no_auth

-## Options
-### Modified time
+### Modification times and hashes

-The modified time is stored as metadata on the object as `opc-meta-mtime` as floating point since the epoch, accurate to 1 ns.
+The modification time is stored as metadata on the object as `opc-meta-mtime` as floating point since the epoch, accurate to 1 ns.

 If the modification time needs to be updated rclone will attempt to perform a server